ocfbnj/NesEmulator/README.md

 # NesEmulator

-This is a NES emulator.
+This is an NES emulator.
 It implements Mapper0-4, which cover about 80% of iNes rom.
 The following games have been tested, other games may or may not work:

 - Super Mario Bros.